Residencies

 The Musée d'art du Valais offers a workshop to a graduate of the school for a 10-month residency, enabling him/her to develop an artistic work while confronting an institutional context.

-In 2024, the Musée d'art du Valais chose to welcome Charlotte Centelighe, Bachelor's graduate.
-Dates: from September 2024 to June 2025
+In 2025, the Musée d'art du Valais chose to welcome Clémentine Bossard, Bachelor's graduate.
+Dates: from September 2025 to June 2026

 2023: Laura Morier-Genoud (Bachelor)